Free Electone sheet music and registrations for SMT III: Nocturne Title Loop 2.

-Still reeling from the shock of Singaporean BMT and bullies, I took to sulking every weekend at Kinokuniya Shaw House.
+Still reeling from the shock of Singaporean BMT and cultural bullies, I took to sulking every weekend at Kinokuniya Shaw House.
 (Branch’s long gone, btw).
-One day, while … browsing-without-buying for hours, I came across a strategy guide for a JRPG I’ve never heard of.
+One day, while … browsing-without-buying for hours, I came across a strategy guide for a JRPG I’d never heard of.
 One look at the contents and I was mesmerised.

 Yeah, mesmerised.
 Very simply, that guide was like a lexicon of world mythology.
 I’ve never seen so many mythological characters assembled within one game.

 That game was Shin Megami Tensei I for the SNES, which I eventually bought on Christmas Eve 1993.
 To be honest, my limited Japanese reading abilities back then dulled my playing experience of it; I didn’t complete the game till much later.

 Despite that, I still fell in love with the unique apocalyptic and philosophical angle of the franchise, as well as the plethora of “demons” you can “befriend” in it.
 Needless to say, I bought every sequel in the years to follow too.
 These included the Majin Tensei and Persona offshoots.